Guy Fisher

 Down to the details around meetings:

-• Make sure people understand what they're doing
+- Make sure people understand what they're doing

-• Be respectful of other people's time
+- Be respectful of people's time

-• Pre-brief for any bitter interaction – make sure that when people are in front of bidders, from a diversity perspective, they know the do's and don'ts, and they are well-briefed around what they should be delivering and what information they're headed on.
+- Pre-brief for any bitter interaction – make sure that when people are in front of bidders, from a diversity perspective, they know the do's and don'ts, and they are well-briefed around what they should be delivering and what information they're headed on.

 When you're part of advisor meetings or management meetings, ensure you understand what you want to get out of that session, key thematics, questions you don't know, and unclear areas.
 People have a lot of questions.
 Don't get stuck in the weeds, and focus on the material items.

-Lastly, I know we've all had bad experiences, but I've learned my lessons, and I always look back at the processes and spend the time to understand what went well and what didn't.
+Lastly, I know we've all had bad experiences, but I've learned my lessons. and I always look back at the processes and spend the time to understand what went well and what didn't.

 The process and the people involved

 When you're not in an active process, i.e., when you've got board approval to push forward and prepare a business for sale and get a process set up, or when you are looking at an asset and you're about to step into a process.
-At that point, the clock's already started to tick.
-You've got a mandate and instructions; at that point, it takes a lot of work to get deep into thought around process development and get the stuff well-considered.

 I would first and foremost talk this case through and then talk about what I should do if I've got instructions and we're moving.
 But if you've got time, look back at past processes you've run.
 Then, I would run a post-implementation review.
-Think about the areas of agitation and friction, be honest with yourself, and put your ego to one side.
+Identify the areas of agitation and friction, be honest with yourself, and put your ego to one side.

 Listen to your stakeholders.
 Did you give them enough clarity on what they needed to do?
 Did you give key stakeholders enough time to review the information and absorb and consider making decisions quickly in a considered manner?

-Consider the project management aspect.
-Typically, that's a side thought.
-You'll have an analyst or something running a Gantt chart, a key actions list, or a workstream key actions list.
-In my experience, it's not good enough.
 You have to think through how you will conduct vendor due diligence.
 What does that process take?
 Give enough time to be able to do that properly.
 What are the key issues in the business?
 Understand the business, the commercial value drivers, and some key risk elements, and set your team up around that.

 If you've got time, start developing templates so you can move quickly, such as due diligence reports templates for key work stream leaders, steering committee updates, risk statuses, reports, NDAs, and a whole bunch of artifacts you use regularly.
 Make sure that aligns with your risk function.